 Think of this as your high-fiber pumpkin cranberry bread that will make keto a delicious breeze!

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Note that you only use golden flax for this recipe.
 Regular flax will make the bread gummy.
-The other important tip is to regrind your flaxseed meal in a clean, dry coffee grinder before using.
+The other important tip is to regrind your flaxseed meal in a clean, dry coffee grinder before using it.

 This is essential in getting the right texture.
 This takes less than a minute to do so no worries you’ll still be able to enjoy this recipe in under an hour.

-As far as cranberries go it needs to be fresh or frozen.
+As far as cranberries go, they need to be fresh or frozen.
 Using dried cranberries is not really a good idea unless you are willing to make your own.
-The lovely Carolyn from All Day I Dream About Food has a recipe you might want to check out.
-Or you can go the very tart sugar-free version by using unsweetened dried cranberries.

-If you go the route of frozen, the good news is that you do not need to even defrost before using.
+If you go the frozen route, the good news is that you do not even need to defrost before using it.
 A major plus if you’re like me and always have a stash of frozen cranberries.

 The following are the ingredients you’ll need.
 Note that the full printable recipe card is at the end of the post.
 However, I have a few tips you might want to stick around for.

 - Granulated sugar substitute

 - Fresh orange zest